owl0108/McHacks2022/README.md

 ## Usage

 Click the "Get Recipes Via Ingredients" option on the home page to get started!
+![](https://i.imgur.com/dVwxf1C.jpg)

 Users will be navigated to a page where they may input ingredients, and select a mood they want to experience while cooking.
-Once the user clicks on the search button, they will be redirected to another page that displays all the recipes that fit their ingredients list and sentiment selection!
-To navigate back to the home page, users may click the "Home" button on the top right of the screen.
-![](https://i.imgur.com/dVwxf1C.jpg)
 ![](https://i.imgur.com/PyJWhzX.jpg)
 ![](https://i.imgur.com/TIInclh.jpg)

+Once the user clicks on the search button, they will be redirected to another page that displays all the recipes that fit their ingredients list and sentiment selection!
+Each recipe has a "View More" button that the users may click; this opens a new tab and allows the user to view the original recipe with the full instructions.
 ![](https://i.imgur.com/iFNRs4f.jpg)
 ![](https://i.imgur.com/E8oRnrR.jpg)

+To navigate back to the home page, users may click the "Home" button on the top right of the screen.

 [YouTube Demo](https://www.youtube.com)